codeAligned/Relational-Database-Ebola-Data/lab2/README.md

    import script will vary based on the type of table that is being populated.
-For base tables, the script reads in the raw data file(s) using the appropriate Python library (e.g. csv or json or xml.etree), does some re-formatting of the input data in Python as needed, and writes out the output to a database table .
+For base tables, the script reads in the raw data file(s) using the appropriate Python library (e.g. csv or json or xml.etree), does some re-formatting of the input data in Python as needed, and writes out the output to a database table.
 The output is written using INSERT statements executed through the PyMySQL connector (see lecture notes and code snippets for examples of how to do this).
 For junction tables, the script reads in the records from at least two base tables and writes out the output to the junction table.
 It may also read in one or more raw data file(s) if the many-to-many relationship contains attributes of its own.
 Every import script reads the files it needs from a local directory and populates a different table.
 Name each script import_\<Table>.py, replacing \<Table> with the actual table name that the script is populating.
 For example, import_Country.py if the table name is Country.
 Make sure that each script contains some basic exception handling that prints out the error